-Well, it's the vertical "virtual real-estate" that runs along the side of your page located along the right or left hand side of your webpage.
+Well, it's the vertical "virtual real-estate" that runs along the side of your site located along the right or left hand side of your webpage.

-Now, the reason a sidebar is so important for you is because it typically appears on every single page or article on your site.
+Now, the reason why a sidebar is so important is because it typically appears on every single page or article on your site.
 Which means that it doesn't matter what page visitors land on your site when they find you (for example, some traffic to your site might not land on your homepage first) because they'll see this information every time.

-So why is using this space effectively so important?
+So how can you use this space effectively?

-Because this is where you include critically important information you want everyone to see, such as your contact information, links to important pages, and a banner, button or graphic as your "call to action" (more on this later).
+This is where you include critically important information you want everyone to see, such as your contact information, links to important pages, and a banner, button or graphic as your "call to action" (more on this later).
 Now, when it comes to using your site's sidebar effectively there are typically 3 common mistakes people make: